xcart/xcart-docs/_pages/kb_en/multivendor/taxjar_sales_tax_automation_usage_with_multivendor.md

 Unlike X-Cart's {% link "Sales tax" ref_aJPK4DHN %}, {% link "VAT/GST" ref_Rzp45QlN %} or {% link "Canadian taxes" ref_hxmof6xX %} addons, TaxJar Sales Tax Automation can safely be used for U.S. multivendor X-Cart stores operating in the "Vendors as separate shops" mode in which the collection of sales tax has been configured as the responsibility of the vendors (**Sales tax is the responsibility of**=_Vendor_).

-To use TaxJar Sales Tax Automation, the store administrator will have to get a TaxJar account and complete the required configuration in the TaxJar profile and the X-Cart store as described inÂ {% link "Getting started with TaxJar Sales Tax Automation" ref_3U4ulELA %}.
+To use TaxJar Sales Tax Automation, the store administrator will have to get a TaxJar account and complete the required configuration in the TaxJar profile and the X-Cart store as described in {% link "Getting started with TaxJar Sales Tax Automation" ref_3U4ulELA %}.

 The vendors will not need a separate TaxJar account; however, to ensure correct tax calculation in a Multivendor store via a single TaxJar account, the store administrator will need to properly configure the nexuses for the store's TaxJar account including all the states where the store/marketplace has nexus; they will also need to make sure all the nexus states are specified properly in the X-Cart store's settings: